futres/Best-Practices/README.md

      - This is done by creating a regression of skeletal element v. mass for which we have both measurements.
       - Using the variation in both the x and the y values, we create a more accurate estimation of a range of possible mass values for each specimen.

-This script created Figures 3, 4, and supplemental figures.
+This script created Figures 3, 4, supplemental figures, Tables 2, 3, and supplemental tables.

 ## Importance
 * Dynamic, individual-level data allows users to make informed decisions about quality of data and quality of species-level summaries based on sample size.